 The current Ryukyu Chain including the nominated site was apparently located on the eastern margin of the Eurasian Continent and shared a common terrestrial biota.

-C: Early Pleistocene to present (2 Ma onwards)
+C: Early Pleistocene to present (around 2 Ma onwards)

-The terrestrial organisms that shared ancestor species with those on the Central Ryukyus became extinct gradually on the continent, leaving a relict and endemic terrestrial biota on the Central Ryukyus.
+(1) The terrestrial organisms that shared ancestor species with those on the Central Ryukyus became extinct gradually on the continent, leaving a relict and endemic terrestrial biota in the Central Ryukyus.

 For more details about World Heritage, see “What is World Heritage”